Ray-zyy/TS-Fault/README.md

 ## 📂 Repository contents

 This repository ships the **data-generation pipeline, model implementations, evaluation drivers, trained checkpoints, and the complete results workbook**.
-The four fault generators are included in full, so the perturbed dataset can be regenerated from scratch — it is **not** committed as binary `.npz`.
+The four fault generators are included in full, so the perturbed dataset can be regenerated from scratch.

 ```
 .